eformsignen/eformsignen.github.io/help/chapter2.rst

 - **Download history**: View the download history and reason of company members.

+- **Document history**: View the history of users’ activities related to documents.

 - **Permission management history**: View the history of activities that occured in the **Manage permissions** page.

 .. figure:: resources/activity-history1.png